rpng/ov_maplab/ReadMe.md

 visualize
 optimize_visual_inertial --ba_num_iterations=25 --ba_visualize_every_n_iterations=1
 # finally, we can export using our custom utility
-# this will get it into our space seperated format needed for ov_eval
+# this will get it into our space separated format needed for ov_eval
 export_to_openvins --export_path /datasets/euroc_mav/maplab/
 ```